Meet Angela Lee, ONE Championship Titleist and Asian MMA's Biggest Star

 Yes, she could.

 Yamaguchi pushed Lee.
-The fight went the full 25-minutes and into the hands of the judges.
+The fight went the full 25 minutes and into the hands of the judges.
 The verdict was unanimous.
 Lee was champion at 19.

 As the growing face of the company and their most notable crossover talent, Lee already had a bullseye painted on her back.
 Now, with a world title, it only got bigger for her competition.
 Lee would return to the cage for her first title defense in March of 2017.